Home Organization to Help ADHD

-While it can be super tempting to open Pinterest and check out their perfect linen closets with matching baskets, don’t start there! (note: There is nothing wrong with matching baskets!
+While it can be super tempting to open Pinterest and check out their perfect linen closets with matching baskets, wait! (note: There is nothing wrong with matching baskets!
 But the system NEEDS to be personalized to you).
 Start by thinking through your day.
-Write down a quick list of items that are constantly getting lost/misplaced.
+Write down a quick list of items constantly getting lost/misplaced.
 For each item, think about where and when you use them most.

 Sarah Ward uses the “STOP” acronym to help support executive function.
 Because it’s summer in Arizona and we use a LOT of sunscreen, let’s use that as an example.

 - Space: Where do you use the objects?
 What room should they be in?
-(We put on sunscreen in the kitchen because it’s close to the back door and garage door.)
+(We put sunscreen in the kitchen because it’s close to the back and garage doors.)

-- Objects: What do you need in order to complete the task?
+- Objects: What do you need to complete the task?
 (Just the sunscreen!)

 - People: Who needs to be able to access those items?
 (Everyone in the family, so we keep it in a drawer that even the 5-year-old can reach)